ryanve/verge/README.md

 ### $.bindVerger()

 Convert a function into a filter for the specified wrapper.
-In other works it binds a filter function to a wrapper and returns the bound function.
+It binds a filter function to a wrapper and returns the bound function.
+The resulting method will be [faster](http://jsperf.com/bind-verger) than manually filtering via `$.fn.filter()` or `$.fn.not()`

 ```js
 /**